cronical/idpro-bok-tech-arch/tech-arch.md

 ![](resources/authentication-and-sessions.png)

-## Authorization models
+## Authorization
 Authorization models vary alot.
 The diagram shows two alternative approaches for authorization.

-Both approaches typically use user attributes help determine access.
+Both approaches typically use subject attributes help determine access.
 These values can be provisioned into a local store, as described above in Provisioning.
 Or the values can be acquired at run-time from the Identity Management System as shown by the attribute query.

 Many relying services perform authorization tasks internally.
 The local nature of the protected resources often makes this appealing.

 Sometimes authorization is a shared resource for many relying services.
-This design can improve consistency of authorization decisions.
+This design can improve consistency of authorization decisions and it allows a feasible way for organizations to include advanced access decisions strategies such as "Zero Trust" as described by NIST 800-207.

 ![](resources/authorization-models.png)